drupol/latex-letter/README.md

 Exposed derivations:

+- `pandoc-letter-template`: The derivation of the Pandoc `letter` template
-- `pandoc-letter-template`: The derivation of the Pandoc letter template
+- `pandoc-letter-scrlttr2-template`: The derivation of the Pandoc letter `scrlttr2` template

 To use it in your own package, here's a minimum working example: